Which Programming Language Should I Learn? Decoding the Basics

 “Backend developers have slightly different requirements and aren’t restricted by what web browsers support,” says Cody Reichert, owner of Assertible.
 Therefore, the back-end language that you choose depends entirely on personal preference and goals.
 Some back-end languages are more common than others, so we parsed through the data and found two programming favorites.

 Ruby has been surging in popularity for a while.
-With its framework, known as Rails, Ruby on Rails is a powerhouse language that is used on popular sites such as Hulu and Airbnb.
+With its framework, known as Rails, Ruby on Rails is a powerhouse language for popular sites such as Hulu® and Airbnb®.
 It was designed to be a clean, easy-to use language. “[It] can be used to build a backend API, server or system,” Reichert says.

 The best programming languages if you want to make apps

-The average American spends five hours per day on their mobile device, so it’s no wonder that languages specifically for app development are booming.
-Programming languages for apps are slightly different in that you will need to know the platform on which you are creating—iOS and Android each have their own defined languages.
-We found the fastest growing language for each platform to help you.
+Programming languages for apps are slightly different in that you will need to know the platform on which you are creating—iOS® and Android® each have their own defined languages.
+We found the fastest-growing language for each platform to help you.

-Swift was developed by Apple in 2014 and has since climbed its way up to become the 12th most popular programming language.
+Swift was developed by Apple® in 2014 and has since climbed its way up to become the 13th most popular programming language.
 Swift is similar to the Objective-C language but was built to withstand more errors than Objective-C. If you are hoping to create apps on any Apple product, then Swift is the language for you.

 Another newer language that has shot up in popularity, Kotlin is the third programming language compatible with Android (next to Java and C++).
 Kotlin can be used with or without Java, so it is not essential to know Java before learning Kotlin.
 If you are interested in any kind of Android app creation, desktop development or server-side development, Kotlin is a worthwhile language to learn.

-The best programming languages if you want to create software applications
+The best programming languages for software application development

 Based on the C language, C++ supports object-oriented programming, and having an understanding of object-oriented concepts is highly sought after in the software world.
 C++ is an extremely popular language that is used in nearly every kind of software.